James Alipius Goold: Bishop and Archbishop

 Goold was an expansionist.
 He attempted to persuade his home Irish province of the Augustinians to establish a seminary and novitiate in Melbourne.
 Though the Irish province agreed to Goold's requests in principle, the plan did not come to fruition in his lifetime.
 The first Australian Augustinian was not ordained until 1940, and the Australian Province was not formally established as separate from its Irish founding province until 1952.

 The Irish province was already sending missionaries to the US, India and England, and did not then consider an Australian foundation viable.
 Nevertheless, Goold commenced the building of Melbourne's St Patrick's Cathedral on 8 December 1858.
 In order to expand Catholic education, in 1857 Bishop Goold succeeded in bringing the Mercy Sisters from Perth into the diocese.
 He also introduced the Irish Christian Brothers to Melbourne in 1867.
 Other congregations he brought to the diocese include the Jesuits, and the Faithful Companions of Jesus.
 Goold engaged enthusiastically in Australian public debate over the issue of State Aid for Catholic education, and was politically pro-active in opposing what he referred to as the 'godless compulsory education' of state schools.

 From late 1869 to 1870 Goold attended the First Vatican Council in Rome, where he also met with three other Augustinian and Irish bishops.
 On 10 May 1874, while still in Rome, Goold was made Archbishop of Melbourne.
-Towards the end of his life his health began to suffer but it was difficult to persuade him to relax from his duties.

 Archbishop Goold died at Melbourne on 11 June 1886 and was buried in St Patrick's Cathedral, Melbourne.